aleti-pavan/flask-docker-app/README.md

   ```

-# Let's push it to dockerhub
+# Let's push it to dockerhub (You should have Dockerhub account created)

 1. `docker login` (Enter Username/Password)